axmolengine/axmol/docs/hlsl-faq.md

 - `Texture2DMS` and `Texture2DMSArray`.
 - `AppendStructuredBuffer<T>` and `ConsumeStructuredBuffer<T>`.
 - rasterizer ordered resources such as `RasterizerOrderedTexture2D<T>`.

+## Which compute shaders are portable?

+Use `[numthreads(...)]`, ordinary `cbuffer` declarations, `StructuredBuffer<T>` / `RWStructuredBuffer<T>`, sampled textures, and registered custom samplers.
+The first RHI compute API does not support storage images, indirect dispatch, or asynchronous compute queues.

+Compile desktop OpenGL compute shaders as `gl-430` and OpenGL ES compute shaders as `gles-310`.
+The runtime chooses the highest archive profile supported by the actual context, so normal GL 330 / ESSL 300 graphics shaders continue to load on newer contexts.
+Always check the RHI compute, storage-buffer, texture, and limit capabilities before enabling a GPU-only feature.

 ## Do I need to add Y flips?